Janitor (JANITOR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Janitor Historical Price

-According to the latest data gathered on Janitor live price page, the current price of Janitor is 0USD.
+According to the latest data gathered on Janitor live price page, the current price of Janitor is 0.000701USD.
 The circulating supply of Janitor(JANITOR) is

 In the past 24 hours, Janitor has shown a price movement of